sparsity-xyz/sparsity-demo/fibonacci-js-sui/README.md

 ### 6. Interact with the Smart Contract
 Once everything is running locally, you can perform end-to-end testing by interacting with the smart contract.

-To compute Fibonacci for a given number (e.g., `30`, the parameter is in `new-session` cmd in the Makefile):
+To compute Fibonacci for a given number (e.g., `30`, the parameter is set in `new-session` cmd in the Makefile):

 Open a new terminal in the **fibonacci-js-sui** directory:
 ```bash